-- Hit your revenue contribution target: New executives spend 70% of their budget in the first 100 days.
+- Hit your revenue contribution target: New executives spend 70% of the budget in their first 100 days.
 That's why you want to be top-of-mind during that buying window.

 - Keep your email database marketable: 33% of your database goes stale every year because of people changing jobs.

-Since we'll share very tactical tips in the next sections, here's a quick description about UserGems so you know the types of data would be available.
+Before we get into the tactics, here's a quick description about UserGems so you know the types of data that would be available.

 What Is UserGems?

 - When your customers change their jobs: UserGems creates a new lead in your CRM, provides their new contact information and enriches the new account information.

 - When there are new prospects in your target accounts: UserGems monitors your target accounts and surfaces any new prospects that match your target persona every month.